rubyconfig/config/README.md

 You can now edit them to adjust to your needs.

+> Note: By default, the config environment will match the Rails environment (Rails.env).
+This can be changed by setting the ```config.environment``` in the config file.

 ### Installing on Padrino

 Add the gem to your `Gemfile` and run `bundle install` to install it.
 Then edit `app.rb` and register `Config`